I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

-Iommi quickly re-convened with Tony Martin to pick up where they'd left off but they needed a new rhythm section, since Cozy Powell and Neil Murray had moved on to other projects during the Dio reunion.
+Iommi quickly re-convened with Tony Martin to pick up where they'd left off, but they needed a new rhythm section, since Cozy Powell and Neil Murray had moved on to other projects.
 Luckily, "Geezer" Butler was still available after the Dehumanizer split and he agreed to play bass on the next studio record.
 Journeyman drummer Bobby Rondinelli (ex-Rainbow, Quiet Riot) was hired to fill the drum position and the resulting album, entitled Cross Purposes, was released in January of 1994.

 Cross Purposes kicks off with "I Witness," a thumping hard-rock number with plenty of Geezer's patented muscular bass work.
 Tony Martin gets to show his vocal versatility with the one two punch of the dark, moody "Cross of Thorns" and then the crunchy "Psychophobia," which appears to contain a lyrical shot at Ronnie Dio when Martin croons, "It's time to kiss the Rainbow good-bye."

 "Virtual Death" is the type of slow-burning doomy rocker that Tony Iommi owns the patent on, and the crunchy "Immaculate Deception" leads into the bluesy, synth-drenched ballad "Dying For Love," which sounds like it could've come off of 1986's much-maligned Seventh Star album.
 Martin gives his best, most dramatic performance of the album on this track, and Iommi gets to show off his always-impressive solo chops.
 The rollicking "Back To Eden" leads into another ballad, "The Hand That Rocks The Cradle," which catches fire and adds a proper amount of heavy metal thunder around its halfway point.